haleypruittcc/osTicket-Post-Installation-Configuration/README.md

 -  Make sure you are in admin panel (check top right to see which panel you are in)
 - Select the Agents tab -> Add New Agents
-	- Name: Jane Doe
+	- Name: Jennifer Jones
-	- Email : jane.doe@osticket.com
+	- Email : jennifer.jones@osticket.com
-	- Username: jane.doe
+	- Username: jennifer.jones
 	- Click set password and uncheck box that says "send the agent a password reset email
 		- Set your password to anything you like
 		- uncheck box that says "require password change at next login